 So I’m just going to pretend that I’m poolside back in Arizona with my sunglasses on and the sun beating down because that’s how a drink this refreshing deserves to be enjoyed.
-It’s like summer in a cup but without all the unbearable sweatiness that usually accompanies an Arizona summer.
-Gross.
+It’s like summer in a cup but without all the usual unbearable sweatiness of summer.

 Like most traditional English things, I had never heard of Pimm’s before my first visit to Sheffield.
 I’m sure my sister-in-law still fondly remembers the time I asked her what a ‘pim’ was having only heard it mentioned in passing.
 It gave everyone a good laugh and an excuse to buy a bottle of Pimm’s No 1 so that I could try it for myself.